SEIR-7-06/mongo-lesson/README.md

 1. Describe what Mongo is
 1. Get Mongo running
 1. Diagram the structure of Mongo
-1. List your sub databases
+1. List your databases
-1. Choose a sub database as a target for your actions
+1. Choose a database as a target for your actions
 1. Create a collection
 1. Insert a document into a collection
 1. Find a set of documents in a collection
 1. Remove a set of documents from a collection
 1. Update a set of documents in a collection
-1. Drop a Collection or an entire sub database
+1. Drop a Collection or an entire database

 ## Describe what Mongo is

-MongoDB is a database that holds javascript objects.
-The database itself is just an application that runs quietly in the background and waits for connections (just like a web server).
+MongoDB is a database technology that holds javascript objects.
+The database server itself is just an application that runs quietly in the background and waits for connections (just like a web server).
 You can connect to it in the same way that you would connect to a website, but instead of viewing a page, you can save, retrieve, update, and delete javascript objects to/from/in the database.

 ## Get Mongo running